Due diligence for ESG risks in responsible organizations and supply chains

 Modern supply chains are complex, fragmented and rely on a large number of suppliers and intermediaries from all parts of the world.
-Relevant supply chain due diligence challenges include lack of transparency due to inconsistent or missing data, fraudulent data, lack of interoperability of data systems between actors, time consuming paper-based processes, limited information on product traceability, and lack of financing for due diligence activities.
+Relevant supply chains due diligence challenges include lack of transparency due to inconsistent or missing data, fraudulent data, lack of interoperability of data systems between actors, time consuming paper-based processes, limited information on product traceability, and lack of financing for due diligence activities.

-At the same time, customers, regulators, investors, and other businesses, are increasingly demanding access to more accurate information on the origin and journey of products they purchase, as well as the conditions under which those products are manufactured/produced.
+At the same time, customers, regulators, investors, and other stakeholder are increasingly demanding access to more accurate information on the origin and journey of products they purchase, as well as the conditions under which those products are manufactured/produced.

 How to provide investors with reliable and verified non-financial information regarding the ESG (Environmental, Social, Governance) risks in compliance with the Directive 2014/95/EU requirements ?